peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 gwlink.close()
 deepsleep(60_000)  # main.py runs the app again when deepsleep ends.
 ```
-The gateway forwards the publication to the broker which may be local or on the
+In this example the AP is assumed to run on a fixed channel (3).
+The gateway
-internet.
+forwards the publication to the broker which may be local or on the internet.

 ## 2.2 Micropower subscribe-only applications